louis-langholtz/PlayRho/README.md

   provides a run-down of changes between PlayRho and Box2D 2.3.2.
 - [Building Document](INSTALL.md):
   information on how to build this project and run the Testbed.
-- [API Pages](http://louis-langholtz.github.io/PlayRho/API/index.html): documentation on the Application Programming Interface (API).
+- [User Documentation & API Pages](http://louis-langholtz.github.io/PlayRho/API/index.html): documentation on usage and the programming interface.
 - [Issues Web Interface](https://github.com/louis-langholtz/PlayRho/issues):
   for questions, bugs reports, or suggestions associated with this project.